cross-seed/cross-seed.org/docs/reference/api.md

 ## POST `/api/job`

-This endpoint allows you to trigger an early run of a specific job.
-If successful, the next scheduled run for the job will be twice it's normal cadence.
-You will be able to perform another early run once the next scheduled run is less than its reguar cadence away.
-If the job is not enabled due to your config, e.g [`searchCadence`](../basics/options#searchcadence) is set to `null`, `cross-seed` will respond with `404 Not Found`.
-If the job is already running or if the job's scheduled run is more than its regular cadence away, `cross-seed` will respond with `409 Conflict`.
+This endpoint allows you to trigger an early run of a specified job.
+If successful, the next scheduled run for the job will be double it's normal cadence.
+You will be able to perform another early run once the next scheduled run is closer than its regular cadence away.

+If the job is not enabled due to your config (e.g [`searchCadence`](../basics/options#searchcadence) is set to `null`) `cross-seed` will respond with `404 Not Found`.
+If the job is currently running, or its scheduled run is further away than its config.js configured cadence, `cross-seed` will respond with `409 Conflict`.
 If the job was successfully triggered, `cross-seed` will respond with `200 OK`.

 ### Supported formats